--1.
-Load analysis concerning the evaluation of support structures shall be carried out in accordance with the requirements of the following Ministerial Ordinance and Guidelines.

-- (1) Ministerial Ordinance Prescribing Technical Standards for Wind Power Generation Facilities^[J-03] - (2) Guidelines for Design of Wind Turbine Support Structures and Foundation^[J-05]
+- -1.
+Load analysis concerning the evaluation of support structures shall be carried out in accordance with the requirements of the following Ministerial Ordinance and Guidelines. - (1) Ministerial Ordinance Prescribing Technical Standards for Wind Power Generation Facilities^[J-03] - (2) Interpretation of Technical Standards for Wind Power Generation Facilities [J-04], [J-07] - (3) Guidelines for Design of Wind Turbine Support Structures and Foundation^[J-05]